-1. The parameters and guidelines expressly require claimants to claim indirect costs in the manner described in the Controller's claiming instructions, which in turn provide for an indirect cost rate to be developed in accordance with federal OMB Circular A-21 guidelines or by using the state Form FAM-29C.
+1. The parameters and guidelines expressly require claimants to claim indirect costs in the manner described in the Controller's claiming instructions, which in turn provide for an indirect cost rate developed in accordance with federal OMB Circular A-21 guidelines, the state Form FAM-29C, a 7 percent default rate, or a higher expense percentage "if the rate if the claimant can support its allocation basis."